 Generally, browser extensions cut across websites and web apps, while apps provide more isolated functionality.
+Read on for specifics.

 Browser extensions often provide an interactive toolbar icon, but can also run without any UI.
 They may interact with the browser or tab contents, and can request more extensive permissions than apps.

 A browser extension can be identified by a